-Barn Cottage is central to the Peak District and offers our visitors an excellent base from which to explore the area.
+Barn Cottage, in Bakewell, is central to the Peak District and offers our visitors an excellent base from which to explore the area.
 Bakewell is surrounded by interesting historical villages.
-There are local places to eat and drink; whatever your budget and tastes you’ll find it here.
+There are local places to eat and drink in Bakewell; whatever your budget and tastes you’ll find it here.
 Traditional English country fayre, Italian, French and Indian food as well as great pubs, all on the doorstep.

 Bakewell has a weekly street market every Monday, including a livestock market at the Agricultural Centre.
 Throughout the Seasons there are many regular country town and village entertainments such as Chatsworth Horse Trials in May, Bakewell Carnival in July, Bakewell Show in August and Chatsworth Country Fair in September.
 There are Carnivals and Well Dressings in surrounding villages throughout the Spring, Summer and Autumn.
 Not to be forgotten of course the wonderful Christmas decorations in Bakewell, Chatsworth House and Haddon Hall during November and December

 You will find pleasant local walks from Barn Cottage, by the River Wye, the immediate local countryside and the Monsal Trail are all from the doorstep.
 It is only a short drive to Chatsworth House and Haddon Hall, or a very beautiful and interesting Peak District walk or cycle ride, whichever you prefer.